 Even if patents are issued regarding our drug candidates or methods of using them, those patents can be challenged by our competitors who may argue such patents are invalid and/or unenforceable.
 On April 27, 2010, we were served with a complaint filed by Celgene Corporation in the United States District Court for the District of Delaware seeking a Declaratory Judgment that four of our own patents, claiming the use of romidepsin injection in T-cell lymphomas, are invalid and not infringed by Celgene's products.
 The four patents cited in the complaint do not involve our clinical development candidates or our commercial products.
 On June 17, 2010, we filed our Answer and Counterclaims to the declaratory judgment complaint.
-We have filed counterclaims charging Celgene with infringement of each of our four patents and seek damages for Celgene's infringement as well as injunctive relief.
-The four patents directly involve the use and administration of Celgene's ISTODAX® (romidepsin for injection) product.
+We have filed counterclaims charging Celgene with infringement of each of our four patents and seek damages for Celgene's ISTODAX® (romidepsin for injection) product.